metaplex-foundation/umi/docs/kinobi.md

 ### Types and serializers

 Kinobi-generated libraries provide a serializer for each type, account and instruction defined on the program.
-It also exports the two TypeScript types required to create the serializer.
+It also exports the two TypeScript types required to create the serializer — i.e. its `From` and `To` type parameters.
+It will suffix the `From` type with `Args` to distinguish the two.
 For instance, if you have a `MyType` type defined in your IDL, you can use the following code to serialize and deserialize it.

 ```ts
 const serializer: Serializer<MyTypeArgs, MyType> = getMyTypeSerializer(umi);